About "Silver Spring"

 “Silver Spring” represents a part of my work quite meaningful to me, finding beauty and interest in the most unexpected spots.
 I am sure this structure that was intended to be nothing more than effective for the work planned to be done there.
 When simple manmade structures are combined with a bit of nature, something unintentional can result.

-This painting is available to purchase and is on display at 1070 Gallery in Chicago (Edgewater).
+This painting is available to purchase and is on display at Greenleaf Art Center in Chicago (Rogers Park).